pennhanlee/tp/docs/DeveloperGuide.md

 can be set in `HistoryManager#MAX_UNDO_COUNT`.
 If a new state is added but the undo deque is already at max capacity, then the oldest state in the undo deque will be deleted to make room.
 A similar strategy is employed for `ViewTypeManager`, with its map being implemented as a FIFO cache with a fixed maximum size.
-The activity diagram below explains the flow of execution when a new state is added to `HistoryManager`.
+The activity diagram below explains the flow of execution when a new state is added to `HistoryManager`:

 ![NewStateActivityDiagram](images/NewStateActivityDiagram.png)